uidaholib/collectionbuilder-cdm-template/pages/locations.md

 ---
-title: Locations
+title: Programs
 layout: locations
 permalink: /locations.html
 ---

-## Browse Locations
+## Browse Departments and Programs

-Use this word cloud visualization to browse locations.
+Use this word cloud visualization to browse departments and programs.
 Word size is determined by frequency and all words link to a corresponding collection search.